-The council's approach to dealing with Her Majesty's Revenue and Customs' (HMRC) changes to regulations for provision of personal services from April 2017 is to use the HMRC online assessment tool to determine the employment status of individuals for income tax purposes.
+The council's approach to dealing with Her Majesty's Revenue and Customs' (HMRC) changes to regulations for provision of personal services from April 2017 and further changes to off-payroll working introduced in April 2021, is to use the HMRC online assessment tool to determine the employment status of individuals for income tax purposes.
 Most agency workers, consultants and interims are required to pay tax on a PAYE basis, like council employees.